Gavin Kwan Adsit

-Gavin Kwan Adsit (born 5 April 1996) is an Indonesian professional footballer who plays for Liga 1 club Persik Kediri, on loan from Borneo Samarinda.
+Gavin Kwan Adsit (born 5 April 1996) is an Indonesian professional footballer who plays for Super League club Borneo Samarinda.
 Mainly a right-back, he can also play as a winger.

 Personal life

 Gavin was born in Kerobokan, Badung Regency, Bali to an American father, John Adsit and Javanese-Chinese Indonesians descent mother, Maria Yosephine.

 International career

 In August 2011, Gavin was called up to the Indonesia U16 for 2012 AFC U-16 Championship qualification in Thailand.
 On 12 September 2011, he started and debuted for the youth team in a 4–1 win against Myanmar U16 in the 2012 AFC U-16 Championship qualification where he also scored his first goal in the 8th minute.
 Gavin made his international debut for the senior team on 8 June 2017, against Cambodia.
 He scored his debut goal for the senior team on 4 December 2017, against Mongolia.